josehoras/Traffic-Sign-Classifier/writeup.md

 ![im](writeup_images/pred_performance_3.jpg "j")
 ![im](writeup_images/pred_performance_4.jpg "j")

-On the first picture, despite the artistic addition, the correct class is given with 100% probability.
+On the **first picture**, despite the artistic addition, the correct class is given with 100% probability.

-The second picture was taken with my camera and, despite what I thought were challenging illumination conditions, it detected the right class with 100% probability.
+The **second picture** was taken with my camera and, despite what I thought were challenging illumination conditions, it detected the right class with 100% probability.

-The third picture is interesting because, although to the human eye it is very easy to recognize, the model fails completely.
+The **third picture** is interesting because, although to the human eye it is very easy to recognize, the model fails completely.
 It shows how sometimes what we consider small variations (a little bigger angle in the central line) can counterintuitively confuse the model.

-The fourth picture is also almost perfectly recognized after the data augmentaion.
+The **fourth picture** is also almost perfectly recognized after the data augmentaion.

-The fifth picture fails Interestingly we can see the model considers similar speed limits signs as second, fourth, and fifth options.
+The **fifth picture** fails Interestingly we can see the model considers similar speed limits signs as second, fourth, and fifth options.
 In another cropping from the original picture where the sign was bigger and better centered the class was recognized by the model.
 In a real world application my manual cropping would be implemented by a detection algorithm.
 I decided to show this example to highlight how critical the detection algorithm would be.

 #### 4. Further exploration in data augmentation